Ride report Harley-Davidson Heritage Classic 114

 Colors: Vivid Black, Rawhide, Wicked Red & Twisted Cherry, Rawhide & Vivid Black, Billiard Blue & Billiard White, Kinetic Green.

-Harley-Davidson Heritage Classic 114 FLHCS 2019 PDF data sheet download
+Harley-Davidson Heritage Classic 114 FLHCS 2019 PDF Datasheet Download

-Web link to the Harley-Davidson
+Weblink to the page of Harley-Davidson